CrendKing/avisynth_filter/README.md

 This function takes no argument.

-#### `AvsFilterSizeChanged(clip)`

-This function notifies the filter that the returned clip of the avs script has different size than the `clip` from AvsFilterSource().
-Once notified, the filter will pass the size of the clip to the DirectShow downstream.
-By default, the filter trusts the size from upstream.

-This notification is needed because sometimes upstream filters might change video dimension dynamically during playback.
-If both the upstream and avs script change size, there is no easy way for the filter to know which to trust.
-Use this function to break the ambiguity.

-This function does not alter the input clip.
-It simply passes it through.

 ## Note

 * Similar to ffdshow, there are two frame buffers: ahead buffer and back buffer.
 The filter will wait until AviSynth to fill the buffer before starting to deliver frames.